Table of Contents

 What’s Next

-This post covered the MCP Server - the tool provider.
-In the next post, we’ll build the Agent using LangGraph that:
+This post covered the MCP Server — the tool provider.
+The next phase of the project is the Agent built with LangGraph that:

 - Decides which tools to use based on context